(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (A) As long as you’re willing to take down the post if you are selected for Verandah then it’s not a problem.
 But if it is published anywhere else, then unfortunately we cannot accept it.

 (Q) Should I put my name on every page of my submission?

 (A) No. Submissions have to remain anonymous for our evaluations.
 Put your name and the title of your work in the Submittable forms, with only the title of your work and page numbers on each page of your document.

 (Q) When can I expect a reply to my submission?

 (A) Approximately early to mid-July.
 We will contact all submitters, successful or not.
 All published authors receive a complimentary copy of Verandah and an invitation to the launch where prizes will be announced.
 Keep an eye on our site for details of this years launch!

 (Q) Why do you charge fees for submissions?

 (A) Producing Verandah costs thousands of dollars.
 We are volunteers, and are only partially funded by grants.
 We rely on donations, sales and submission fees to make up the rest of our production costs.
 By submitting to Verandah, you are entering a competition with a number of prizes.
 Verandah’s customary entry fee is comparable to other literary and art competitions.
-All accepted writers/artists will receive a free copy of Verandah 33.
+All accepted writers/artists will receive a free copy of that years Verandah.

 (Q) But I’m a full-time student at another university/ unemployed/ retired/ destitute.
 Do I still have to pay?